 Internship in School Counseling serves as the culminating experience for the school counselor-in-training.
-The basic purpose of the internship is to provide each intern with a field experience and the opportunity to integrate the application of counseling theories and skills to counseling practice with individuals, groups, families, children, and/or adolescents in a school setting.
+Counseling interns will complete 600-hours of internship experience at a school site over two semesters (CHD 795I and CHD 795II), with a minimum of 240 clock hours in direct service to students (CACREP 2024 section 4).
+The basic purpose of the internship is to provide each intern with a ?eld experience and the opportunity to integrate the application of counseling theories and skills to counseling practice with individuals, groups, families, children, and/ or adolescents in a school setting.
 Evaluation of skills is made through close supervision by the supervising school counselor and the instructor.
-Prerequisite: Practicum.
+Counselor-trainees work under the supervision of a school counselor who has been licensed/certi?ed for a minimum of 2 years (CACREP 2024 Section 4).
+A complete description of internship and its speci? c requirements is in the Field Experience Manual, distributed at Field Experience Orientation.
+Students are required to retain liability insurance while enrolled in internship.
+Prerequisite: CHD 795I